 Whether it is playing, singing, sitting around the campfire, laughing, catching frogs, swimming or climbing, Jesus Christ is seen in everything at Servant Camp!
 It’s all about friendship with Jesus Christ and one another.
 All campers are encouraged to memorize and reflect on the camp scripture.
-This year, our camp scripture is: “A thief is only there to steal and kill and destroy.
-I came so they can have real and eternal life, more and better life than they ever dreamed of. ~ John 10:10
+This year, our camp scripture is:

 We can’t begin to tell you everything about Servant Camp!
 Come and experience it!

 ⬇ Servant Camp History